Samuel418/samuel/README.md

 #billing software

-I have developed a billing software for my father company raj corporation
+I have developed a billing software for my father's company raj corporation